ConfederacyOfGaia/Gaia/the-heroic-spirit.md

 At 14th level, you and your patron become so deeply and powerfully intertwined, that you can merge in a heroic display of strength of body and spirit.
 As an action, you call forth your patron to envelop you as an ethereal suit of armor.
 You gain the following benefits:

-* Once during each of your turns, you automatically succeed on a concentration check;
+* Once during each of your turns, you automatically succeed on a concentration check.
-* Your AC is increased by half of your proficiency bonus (rounded down);
+* Your AC is increased by half of your proficiency bonus.
-* Whenever you are hit, or you hit with a weapon attack, you can choose to deal 1d12 force damage to the creature that attack you or the target of your attack.
+* Whenever you are hit, or you hit with a weapon attack, you can choose to deal 1d12 force damage to the creature that attacked you or the target of your attack.

 These changes last for a minute, are incapacitated or until you dismiss it, no action required.

 Once you use this feature, you cannot do so again until you finish a long rest.